Neures-1158/resp_metrics/README.md

 ## Features

-- Parse LabChart `.txt` exports (via [labchart_parser](https://github.com/Neures-1158/labchart_txt_parser)).
+- Parse LabChart `.txt` exports using [labchart_parser](https://github.com/Neures-1158/labchart_txt_parser).
 - Extract respiratory cycles from INSPI/EXPI comments obtained using a macro in labchart.
+Absence of automatic detection is deliberate as it forces thorough inspection of signals.
 - Compute ventilatory variables for:
   - **Spontaneous breathing** (Flow in L/min, inspiration negative).
   - **Mechanical ventilation** (Flow in L/min, inspiration positive, Pressure available).